Handwritten Direct Mail

 Whichever method you use, remember to review your addresses before they get sent to the printer.
 Small typos can result in returned mail, and no one likes to be referred to as “resident.”

 If you’re going to pay for printed mailers, they need to be worth the cost.
 Most of your planning phase should be spent creating something that speaks to your audience and adequately communicates your brand.

 With that said, try not to over-design your mailing pieces.
 You can avoid a lengthy design process by starting with a clear vision and working with a designer who you trust.

 Proofing is the most important step in the design phase.
 Start by reviewing the digital version of your mailer; look for errors, poor font choices, and anything else you want to change.
 Next, ask your print company for a physical proof before they complete the actual run.
 This will let you catch significant problems, such as misaligned images or blurry text before you pay for a few thousand copies.

 Analytics are an important part of modern marketing.
 But unlike digital ads, direct mailers can’t be fed into Google Analytics or your favorite CRM software.
 Or can they?

-If you don’t want to use a campaign-specific phone number, try giving out a unique coupon code instead.
 The goal is to include an identifying feature so you can distinguish mail leads from clients who found you through a digital channel.

 Start with a Trial